Clearview AI deemed illegal in the EU, but only partial deletion ordered

 “Right to your face”.
 A Hamburg resident and member of the Chaos Computer Club, Matthias Marx, discovered that Clearview AI, a face-tracking company based in the US, had added his biometric profile to their searchable database without his knowledge.
 The Clearview AI system can be used track and find persons in CCTV footage, pictures and alike – leading to an Orwellian surveillance system.
 Database access was sold to private companies and is now sold to U.S. law enforcement.
 The database is claimed to have over 3 billion images, partly gathered from sources like websites and social media and generally without the affected people knowing.

 Mr. Marx submitted a complaint to the Hamburg Data Protection Authority (DPA) asking for the deletion of his pictures and the mathematical hash values representing the biometric profile.
-Following an investigation that lasted over 11 months with submissions by noyb, the Hamburg DPA today affirmed the right of every EU resident to not end up in Clearview AI’s database.
-The DPA however only ordered Clearview AI to delete the mathematical hash values representing the biometric profile and to confirm the deletion.
-There was no order made in relation to the captured pictures of Mr Marx.
-Clearview AI is being given the opportunity to comment on the order, which must be implemented by February 12, 2021.
+Following an investigation that lasted over 11 months with submissions by noyb, the Hamburg DPA today preliminarily affirmed the right of every EU resident to not end up in Clearview AI’s database.
+The DPA however only requested Clearview AI to delete the mathematical hash values representing the biometric profile and to confirm the deletion as part of a consultation prior to an intended order.
+There was no request made in relation to the captured pictures of Mr Marx.
+Clearview AI is being given the opportunity to comment on the intended order by February 12, 2021.

 “Imagine a world where every time you are caught on video camera, systems don’t just have your picture, but can directly identify you.
 That’s horrifying.” – Alan Dahi, privacy lawyer at noyb.eu